 Solid State Drives power this host in tandem with unlimited RAID storage, 12 core CPUs and 64Gb servers at a minimum and 10Gb/s redundant networks.
 Free migration to begin with, green hosting with 100% carbon neutrality, perpetual security and hack scans for free.
 Backups are free from their Swift Plan ($4.9/mo) and upwards.

-3 server locations, RailGun Optimizer and CloudFlare CDN support add to A2’s hardware to produce a powerful hardware and software combination capable to delivering good site load times and almost no downtime at all. $50 in Yahoo/Bing credit, 20% off on Tesla Themes and a 30 day money back guarantee make this a rather tempting choice for shared hosting in addition to the impressive hardware.
+3 server locations, Railgun Optimizer and Cloudflare CDN support add to A2’s hardware to produce a powerful hardware and software combination capable of delivering good site load times and almost no downtime at all. $50 in Yahoo/Bing credit, 20% off on Tesla Themes and a 30-day money-back guarantee make this a rather tempting choice for shared hosting in addition to the impressive hardware.
 For more information about A2 Hosting please read our full review.More Info

 A Small Orange

-Hostgator is a good hosting service with a reliable server and 99.99% uptime guarantee.
-It is an eco friendly host with multiple hosting plans that provide extra resources depending on your site’s growth.
+Hostgator is a good hosting service with a reliable server and a 99.99% uptime guarantee.
+It is an eco-friendly host with multiple hosting plans that provide extra resources depending on your site’s growth.
 They have a large collection of installable scripts and web templates, a few free marketing tools to start off with and a decent support system.More Info

 DreamHost runs on SSDs, offer a 100% uptime guarantee, free domain registration and a 97 day money back period.
 Their user dashboard may not be as easy to handle as BlueHost but they offer slightly better customer support.More Info